-J. Nicholas Counter III, President
+J. Nicholas Counter, President

 Alliance of Motion Picture and Television Producers

 March 12, 2001

-Page Two
+Page 2

+- (ii) If the Studio involved acknowledge a violation of Paragraph 62, the Studio shall have three (3) business days after receipt of the notice from Local 399 to correct the improper hiring under Paragraph 62.
 If the Studio corrects same within the three (3) business day period, there shall be no penalty.
-If the Studio does not correct the improper hire within three (3) business days, the Studio shall pay to Local #399, in liquidated damages, double the amount paid to the improperly-hired employee for all hours worked by or guaranteed to the improperly-hired employee from the first day that such employee began work on the production.

-- (iii) If the parties do not agree that there was a violation of Paragraph 62, Local #399 may proceed through the contractual grievance procedure for a remedy.
+If the Studio does not correct the improper hire within (3) business days, the Studio shall pay to Local 399, in liquidated damages, double the amount paid to the improperly-hired employee for all hours worked by guaranteed to the improperly hired employee from the first day that such employee began work on the production. - (iii) If the parties do not agree that there was a violation of Paragraph 62.
+Local 399 may proceed through the contractual grievance procedure for a remedy.

-2. IBEW, Local #40
+2. IBEW Local 40

 - a.
-Operation of Generators - IBEW, Local #40 will work with the Producers to minimize grievances regarding the staffing of generators. - b.
-Seniority - IBEW, Local #40 will work with the Producers to resolve issues with individual members who occupy positions on the Producers' seniority lists. - c.
-Construction Rate - IBEW, Local #40, upon notice from Labor Relations, shall have a discussion with Labor Relations prior to the performance of any work under the Local #40 Agreement in connection with construction work by an outside Building Trades contractor to determine whether or not the construction rate is applicable.
-In any event, Local #40 will cooperate with the Studio in determining the appropriate time span for which the construction rate would apply. - d.
-Hiring Preference, Foremen and Wind Machines - IBEW, Local #40 and the AMPTP-represented Producers maintain their respective positions regarding the interpretation of these contractual provisions in the collective bargaining agreement between the parties.
-IBEW, Local #40 will work with the Producers to increase cooperation and minimize grievances in these areas.
+Operation of Generators - IBEW Local 40 will work with the Producers to minimize grievances regarding the staffing of generator. - b.
+Seniority - IBEW Local 40 will work with the Producers to resolved issues with individual members who occupy positions on the Producers' seniority lists. - c.
+Construction Rate - IBEW Local 40, upon notice from Labor Relations, shall have a discussion with Labor Relations prior to the performance of any work under the Local 40 Agreement in connection with construction work by an outside Building Trades contractor to determine whether or not the construction rate is applicable.
+In any even, Local 40 will cooperate with the Studio in determining the appropriate time span for which the construction rate would apply. - d.
+Hiring Preference, Foremen, and Wind Machines - IBEW Local 40 and the AMPTP-represented Producers maintain their respective positions regarding the interpretation of these contractual provisions in the collective bargaining agreement between the parties.
+IBEW Local 40 will work with the Producers to increase cooperation and minimize/grievances in these areas.